mcherryleigh/protractor-selenium-docker/README.md

     ./stack swarmup [chrome|firefox] [amount] -- Launch the swarm browser stack.
 1 Hub + X Chrome OR Firefox.
 VNC is not available
-    ./stack swarmdown [chrome|firefox] -- Stops the swarm browser containers and removes them but leaves the hub alone" ./stack alldown [chrome|firefox] -- Stops all containers related to this project" ./stack swarmdown [chrome|firefox] -- Runs the nodejs container that runs the tests"
+    ./stack swarmdown [chrome|firefox] -- Stops the swarm browser containers and removes them but leaves the hub alone" ./stack alldown [chrome|firefox] -- Stops all containers related to this project" ./stack exlocal [chrome|firefox] -- Runs the nodejs container that runs the tests"

 ## TravisCI
 The .travis.yml file defines a build that runs only the hub and a single chrome container and then starts up the nodejs container to run tests.
 Run results are visible from the project's [build history on travis-ci.org](https://travis-ci.org/mcherryleigh/protractor-selenium-docker/builds).